AFPedreros/connect-wallet-btn/README.md

-A cool button for connectiing your metamask wallet
+The best button to connect your Metamask wallet